HMS Untiring

-HMS Untiring (P59) was a Royal Navy U-class submarine built by Vickers-Armstrong.
+HMS Untiring (P59) was a Royal Navy U-class submarine built by Vickers-Armstrongs.
 So far she has been the only ship of the Royal Navy to bear the name Untiring.
 After the war, she was loaned to the Greek Navy and renamed Xifias (Y-10).

 Wartime career

 After a work up patrol off the Norwegian coast, where she sank the Norwegian fishing vessel Havbris I whilst she was fishing for halibut, Untiring was assigned to operate in the Mediterranean.
 Here, she went on to sink the German netlayer Netztender 44/Prudente, the German barge F 296, the German ships Jean Suzon/FP 352 and St. Antoine/FP 358, the German auxiliary minesweeper M 6022/Enseigne, the German merchants Diana and Siena (the former French Astrée), the German auxiliary submarine chasers UJ 6075 / Clairvoyant and UJ 6078/La Havraise, and also claimed to have sunk a sailing vessel with gunfire.

 She also unsuccessfully attacked the German submarine U-616, the German auxiliary submarine chaser UJ 6073/Nimeth Allah, the German torpedo boat TA18 (the former Italian Solferino), the German merchant Burgas and an unidentified German auxiliary patrol vessel.